-This selection of examples of the impact of the programme in 2012 clearly demonstrates how the programme contributes to the policy that improves the Dutch and European air quality.
-In recent decades, this active policy has contributed to the improved air quality in our cities, despite strong growth of the fleet and the number of kilometers driven.
+The improvement of emission legislation and the test procedures is the most costeffective way to improve air-quality.
+The examples above demonstrate the impact of the Netherlands In-Service Testing programme for the development of EU emission legislation.
+As such, in recent decades, active policy has contributed to the improved air quality in our cities, despite strong growth of the fleet and the number of kilometers driven.